Ga-Rei: Manga

 Ga-Rei was published by Kadokawa Shoten in the shōnen magazine Shōnen Ace and was collected in twelve tankōbon volumes.
-In addition, a single volume side-story manga titled Ga-rei: Tsuina no Shō was also published by Kadokawa Shoten in the shōnen magazine Shōnen Ace.
+In addition, a single volume side-story manga titled Ga-Rei: Tsuina no Shō was also published in Shōnen Ace.
 In Europe, the series was licensed by Pika Édition for France, by Planet Manga for Italy and by Tokyopop for Germany.
-Kadokawa Shoten has then made the digital English version of the Manga available on BookWalker.
+Kadokawa Shoten has made the digital English version of the manga available on BookWalker.

 Anime

 Ga-Rei: Zero is directed by Ei Aoki and animated by AIC Spirits and asread.
 The show is aired on AT-X, Chiba TV, KBS Kyoto, Sun TV, Tokyo MX TV, TV Aichi, TV Hokkaido, TV Kanagawa, TV Saitama and TVQ Kyushu Broadcasting Co., Ltd.

 The adaptation was announced on the promotional sleeve wrapper of Ga-reis sixth volume regarding the green lighting of the show.
 A Ga-Rei: Zero television ad was soon aired to promote the show's upcoming release, followed by 30 second commercials that were on the Ga-Rei: Zero websites.
 Originally, it was announced that the anime would be an original story, suggesting that it had nothing to do with the manga except its setting: however, when the first episode aired, viewers were confused when the entire main cast was suddenly killed off.
 It was only later revealed in the second episode and still later in a radio interview with cast members Minoru Shiraishi, Kaoru Mizuhara & Minori Chihara, that the anime in fact tells the backstories of Yomi and Kagura before the events of the manga, thus making Ga-Rei: Zero a prequel to the original Ga-Rei series.

-Funimation Entertainment announced Ga-Rei: Zeros English license in August 2010 and released the series on Blu-ray and DVD in 2011.
+Funimation (which later as Crunchyroll, LLC) announced Ga-Rei: Zeros English license in August 2010 and released the series on Blu-ray and DVD in 2011.
 Funimation will stream the subtitled episodes on their video portal and YouTube channel.